LuisGAbarca-DT/FoodWebTopology/README.md

 - Modularity (using Leiden algorithm
 - And other topological metrics

-Generates random food webs through different null models and compares them to observed food web structure.
+Generates random food webs through different null models.
 All results are exported as comma-delimited files.

 ## Data Format Requirements

-- The adjacency matrix should be in CSV format with:
+- The adjacency matrix should be in csv format with:
 - **Columns** = predators
 - **Rows** = prey
 - **Values**: 0 (no interaction) or 1 (predation)